mfernest/SEBC/challenges/challenges.md

 ## <center> Challenge Setup

 * Create the Issue `Challenges Setup`
-* Add thr requested information below to `challenges/labs/0_setup.md`:
+* Add the requested information below to `challenges/labs/0_setup.md`:
     * Your OS release info source (e.g., `/etc/redhat-release`) and its contents
     * The command and output for `yum repolist enabled`
 * The public FQDN of the node that will host your MySQL server